DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

-# Encrypted JWT callout
+# JWE and Encrypted JWT callout

 For several years, Apigee has included builtin  policies that generate and verify signed JWT.
 There will be built-in policies "coming soon" to handle Encrypted JWT (As defined in [RFC 7516](https://tools.ietf.org/html/rfc7516)).
 But in the meantime, you can handle encrypted JWT _today_, with a Java callout.

-This repo contains the Java source code for Java callouts for Apigee that Generate or Verify encrypted JWT that use RSA encryption (RSA-OAEP or RSA-OAEP-256).
-Also callouts that generate or verify JWE (JWE with non-JSON encrypted payloads) with RSA algorithms.
+This repo contains the Java source code for:

+* a pair of java callouts for Apigee that Generate or Verify encrypted JWT (JWE with JSON payloads) that use RSA encryption (RSA-OAEP or RSA-OAEP-256).

+* a second pair of java callouts that generate or verify JWE (JWE with non-JSON encrypted payloads) with RSA algorithms.

+## Notes:

 * Please note: Back in 2017, Google [announced a practical method of producing a "collision" for SHA-1](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html).